NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

   .. _AIM: https://aim.rdhpcs.noaa.gov
 ```

-If the link will only be used once, use the one-off, or [anonymous
+If the link is only used once, use the one-off or [anonymous
 hyperlink](https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#anonymous-hyperlinks)
 inline.
-These link references cannot be referrenced again, and end
+These link references cannot be referred to again and end
 with two underscore (`_`) characters:

 ```rst